Child prostitution in Thailand: Individual risk factors

+Prevention

 Legislation

 Child prostitution in Thailand is a controversial topic, and children who are a part of this trade are being compensated by various laws.
 An act passed in 1996 states that "it is prohibited to engage in sexual intercourse or sexual acts in a 'prostitution establishment' with a person under 18 years of age, regardless of consent".
 The slightest idea or mention of child prostitution through public solicitation, advertising, or association with another person involved in prostitution would be considered illegal.
 The World Congress Against Commercial Sexual Exploitation of Children contributed to this act during its meeting in Stockholm, where they "work[ed] towards combating all forms of commercial sexual exploitation of children."

 Prostitution in general is also an ongoing problem, but the Thai government has enacted laws to combat the issue.
 Thailand passed the Prostitution Prevention and Suppression Act, which focuses on "the total elimination of entry into the commercial sex business by children of both sexes under 18".
 The act also finds individuals profiting from prostitution, such as pimps and brothel owners, more culpable than the prostitutes themselves.
-In addition, any government or law enforcement official involved in prostitution in any way "shall be punished with imprisonment of 15-20 years and a fine of 300,000-400,000 baht".
+In addition, any government or law enforcement official involved in prostitution in any way "shall be punished with imprisonment of 15–20 years and a fine of 300,000–400,000 baht".